Chechen commander 'alive and well', Russia's Duma speaker says after report he was wounded | Politics

 Chechen commander 'alive and well', Russia's Duma speaker says after report he was wounded

 The speaker of Russia's parliament said a senior Chechen commander was alive and well on Wednesday, following reports he had been killed or wounded in Ukraine.
-He is widely seen as the Caucasian region's second most senior official after its leader Ramzan Kadyrov.
-"I've just spoken to him.
+The commander, Adam Delimkhanov, is a member of parliament as well as heading the Chechen division of the Russian national guard.

 - Country: